heutelbeck/sapl-policy-engine/sapl-documentation/2_5_CombiningAlgorithms.md

 The old names created an unnecessary cognitive load in two ways.

 First, the leading word changed meaning between naming patterns.
 In `X-overrides`, the leading word is the **priority** (what wins).
 In `X-unless-Y`, the leading word is the **default** (what happens when nothing votes).
 This means `deny-overrides` and `deny-unless-permit` both start with "deny" but have opposite priorities.
-To find all algorithms where deny wins, you need `deny-overrides` (obvious) and `permit-unless-deny` (counterintuitive - it starts with "permit").
+To find all algorithms where deny wins, you need `deny-overrides` (obvious) and `permit-unless-deny` (counterintuitive, since it starts with "permit").

 Second, each name hides one or two of the three orthogonal concerns. `X-overrides` hides the default (`NOT_APPLICABLE`) and error behavior (`propagate`). `X-unless-Y` hides the error behavior (`abstain`) and disguises the priority as the subordinate clause.

 The composable notation eliminates both problems. `priority deny or permit` reads naturally: "priority to deny, or permit by default." `priority deny or abstain errors propagate` makes clear that errors are not swallowed.

 Beyond clarity, the composable notation gives policy authors more fine-grained control.
-The old fixed set of six algorithms left gaps - for example, there was no way to express "priority deny, but return NOT_APPLICABLE when no policy votes" or "unanimous agreement required."
+The old fixed set of six algorithms left gaps.
+For example, there was no way to express "priority deny, but return NOT_APPLICABLE when no policy votes" or "unanimous agreement required."
 SAPL 4.0 closes these gaps with the `unanimous` and `unanimous strict` voting styles and by making all permutations of voting style, default, and error handling available.